Coosanta17/crafty_discord_bot/README.md

 3. Set up configuration file located in `./config.json` (see [Configuration File](#config)).

 5. Set up permissions and roles.
 In discord developer portal, in the bot tab under "Privileged Gateway Intents" allow "MESSAGE CONTENT INTENT".
-In Crafty Controller [set up a role](https://docs.craftycontrol.com/pages/user-guide/user-role-config/#adding-a-role) with api key, server access and COMMANDS permissions to the desired server.
+In Crafty Controller [set up a user with a role](https://docs.craftycontrol.com/pages/user-guide/user-role-config/#adding-a-role) that has api key, server access and COMMANDS permissions to the desired server.

 6. Start the bot (step 2).